Cloud computing in healthcare

 • Settings to adjust the app for a comfortable user experience.

 The project is still ongoing but has already shown promising results.
-Our client reports a 15% in user engagement and a 10% increase in parent satisfaction
+Our client reports a 15% in user engagement and a 10% increase in parent satisfaction.
+Projects like this one show how cloud computing systems and applications in healthcare can transform everyday routines while giving families peace of mind.

-To learn more about this project, be sure to read our case study.
-Let’s cover some more use cases of cloud computing in healthcare.
+Be sure to read more about this connected nursery software.
+Meanwhile, let’s cover some more use cases of cloud computing in healthcare.

 Pfizer’s Trial Testing and Cloud Computing